-Post-surgery, there will be an immediate visible improvement in the shape and appearance of your treated area, though there will be bruising and swelling that may last for 4-6 weeks, though it will sufficiently reduce within 10-14 days to allow you to resume normal activities.
+Post-surgery, there will be an immediate visible improvement in the shape and appearance of your treated area.
+However, bruising and swelling may last for 4-6 weeks, though it will sufficiently reduce within 10-14 days to allow you to resume normal activities.
 The final results from your Facelift will typically be visible around 2-3 months after the procedure.

 Full SMAS, Deep Plane, and Periosteal Facelifts results are typically long-lasting – the results can last up to 10 to 15 years.
 The Mini Facelift or S-Lift results last for up to 5 years.

-For best results, strictly follow the care instructions of your plastic surgeon, prior to, and in the aftermath of the surgery.
+For best results, strictly follow the care instructions of your plastic surgeon before and after the surgery.

 *Disclaimer: Plastic & Cosmetic Surgery Results Can Vary Significantly Between Patients.
 In terms of results and expectations, there are numerous variables with every patient, surgery, recovery, and healing period.
 For more information, please read our Full Disclaimer.

 In addition to the before/after images of our work, the praise of our clients regarding our services is the best and highest reinforcement of our abilities.
 It’s also our biggest motivator.

 I love every single treatment I received!
 The facility is extremely clean, the staff is nice, and my procedure went great!

 I can’t recommend this clinic enough.
 The staff is very welcoming and professional.
 Had a good overall experience in the clinic.

 I am happy about the treatment I received.
 Doctors are patient in explaining and listening to our issues.
 All staff are very welcoming.
 We liked the professional handling of appointments by Dr. Hasan and all other reception staff.